dbbs-lab/bsb-core/docs/connectivity/connectivity-set.rst

 - the cell id
 - the cell morphology branch id
-- the cell morphology branch section id
+- the cell morphology branch point id

 .. note::
-    If the pre-/post-synaptic neuron does not have a morphology then their branch and section id in the connection is ``-1``
+    If the pre-/post-synaptic neuron does not have a morphology then their branch and point id in the connection is ``-1``